PIRL

 boolean Connected_to_Stage_Manager()

-Test if the Conductor is connected to the Stage_Manager.
+Test if the Conductor is connected to a Stage_Manager.

 Management Enable_Log_Writer(Writer writer, boolean enable)